Fire and Police

 Telephone: 508-872-1212

 The police in the United States are employees of the people.
 Their main responsibility is to protect and serve the people of the community.
-When you have a problem, for example, lose your wallet or have an auto accident, you should call the police and tell them what has happened.
-They will do everything they can to help you.
-911 is an emergency telephone service that is available in the Framingham area.
-Call this number only if there is a true emergency- someone is dangerously sick, hurt, or in danger.
+When you have a problem, such as if you lose your wallet or have an auto accident, you should call the police and tell them what has happened.
+911 is an emergency telephone service that is available everywhere in the U.S. Call this number only if there is a true emergency- someone is dangerously sick, hurt, or in danger.
 This number will also reach the Fire Department in case of fire.
-If you need help from the police and it is not an emergency, call one of the numbers above.
-These numbers are for the Framingham Police.
-If you live in a different town, you must look in the telephone book and call the police in your town.
+If you need help from the Framingham police or fire department and it is not an emergency, call one of the numbers above.
+If you live in a different town, you must look up the phone number and call the police in your town.

 Domestic Violence

 Domestic violence may take many forms: physical, emotional, and sexual.
-Examples are constant criticism, threats of harm, unwanted sexual contact, attempts to control your actions, rape, pushing, shoving, slapping, punching, and homicide.
+Examples are constant criticism, threats, intimidation, unwanted sexual contact, sexual assault, attempts to control your actions, restricting access to finances and/or communication, physical abuse (pushing, shoving, slapping, punching), and homicide.
 Victims in this situation often feel scared, angry, helpless, responsible, confused, and isolated.
-Their partners can be controlling, jealous, unpredictable, violent, and abusive.
+Abusers can be controlling, jealous, unpredictable, violent, and abusive.

-Massachusetts law provides immediate protection to anyone being abused by a blood relative, former, or present household member, or someone with whom you had a significant dating relationship or share a biological child.
-For information about free legal help for victims of domestic violence, see the Legal Services Page.
+Massachusetts law provides immediate protection to anyone being abused by a spouse, former spouse, blood relative, current or former household member, or someone with whom you have had a significant dating relationship.
+Contact any of the emergency hotlines below for assistance.

 Voices Against Violence